asc4asc/debian-lan/README-asc.md

 ### Idea
 * xxxbox is a computer to install.
 * xxxhost is also a computer to install
-* xxxadd is a funktion like gnome testmenu that will be added to the current installation
+* xxxadd is a funktion like gnome testmenu that will be added to the current installation.
+* dist-upgrade2testing.yml is also a playbook for changing a host.